-A motorsport vehicle driven hard creates lots of heat energy through mostly friction, but heat can be passed by convection, conduction and radiation.
+A motorsport vehicle driven hard creates lots of heat energy through mostly friction, but heat can be passed by convection, conduction, and radiation.
 The heat can be beneficial up to a point in the correct place such as the engine, oil, and brakes.
 However excessive heat in the wrong place can create reliability issues and can cause component failure, even fire.
 There are many solutions to prevent heat build-up where it is not required and, on the flip side, keep heat in if the opposite is beneficial.
-We have compiled a guide to help navigate through what can be a rather bewildering choice of products.
+We have compiled this racing heat management protection guide to help navigate through what can be a rather bewildering choice of products.

 Just remember to take note of any bends in your pipe as they will result in additional overlap not accounted for in the final total.
 As a rule, one 2” x 50-foot roll will do most four-cylinder manifolds.

 Steel exhaust pipes or manifold are best de-rusted and painted with the correct silicone VHT coating before wrapping.
 The bare wraps will also last better if painted externally, although some include a paint/coating so please refer to the relevant instructions.